samuel-jimenez/GramEditor/docs/src/languages/java.md

 ## Extension Install

-You can install by opening {#action zed::Extensions}({#kb zed::Extensions}) and searching for `java`.
+You can install by opening {#action tehanu::Extensions}({#kb tehanu::Extensions}) and searching for `java`.

 ## Quick start and configuration

 For the majority of users, Java support should work out of the box.

-- It is generally recommended to open projects with the Zed-project root at the Java project root folder (where you would commonly have your `pom.xml` or `build.gradle` file).
+- It is generally recommended to open projects with the Tehanu-project root at the Java project root folder (where you would commonly have your `pom.xml` or `build.gradle` file).

 - By default the extension will download and run the latest official version of JDTLS for you, but this requires Java version 21 to be available on your system via either the `$JAVA_HOME` environment variable or as a `java(.exe)` executable on your `$PATH`.
 If your project requires a lower Java version in the environment, you can specify a different JDK to use for running JDTLS via the `java_home` configuration option.